-- Investigate the possibility of establishing an independent, not-for-profit property development agency that aims to provide and advocate for affordable residential and living/work spaces for artists. - Through Council's Housing Strategy, consider delivery of affordable housing in the City of Melbourne. - Work with the Victorian Government to develop opportunities for the provision of affordable artist accommodation in the Southbank Arts Precinct.
+- Investigate the possibility of establishing an independent, not-for-profit property development agency that aims to provide and advocate for affordable residential and living/work spaces for artists. - Consider providing affordable housing in the City of Melbourne through its Housing Strategy. - Work with the Victorian Government to develop opportunities for providing affordable artist accommodation in the Southbank Arts Precinct.